We may receive compensation when you click on links to products from our partners.

 - Maybe you have no clue where to get started

-Refocus Points: It’s all very overwhelming, but spend a day refocusing your efforts as follows:
+It can all be very overwhelming but spend a day refocusing your efforts as follows – read on.

 - Don’t forget your networking list.

-- Social Networks – Let’s not forget Networking (and I don’t mean calling your friends and relatives).
+Let’s not forget networking (and I don’t mean calling your friends and relatives).
 Time to add some additional social networks: